klavgen/klavyl/README.md

 ## Palm rest

-File [`palm_rest.stl`](stl/palm_rest.stl).
+File [`palm_rest.stl`](stl_mx/palm_rest.stl).
 The palm rest which attaches to the bottom via connectors.
 It can also be fused with the bottom, see below.

 <p align="center">
 <img src="img/stl/components/palm_rest.png" alt="Palm rest" width="500"/>
 </p>

-## MX switch holder
+## Switch holder

-File [`switch_holder.stl`](stl/switch_holder.stl).
+File [`switch_holder.stl`](stl_mx/switch_holder.stl).
 Holds the Kailh MX hotswap socket and allows you to solder the diode, column and row wires in-place.
 Print it the way it's oriented in the STL, with the flat side (that has a small hole) on the printing plate.

 **Note**: print switch holders in ABS since you'll be soldering on them.